gingerbeardman/gingerbeardman.github.io/_posts/2022-05-20-bender-for-playdate.md

 ---

-10 years ago I made a web game called [Bender](https://twitter.com/gingerbeardman/status/227894472103563264) for the [AGBIC game jam](https://twitter.com/AGBICjam).
+Ten years ago I made a web game called [Bender](https://twitter.com/gingerbeardman/status/227894472103563264) for the [AGBIC game jam](https://twitter.com/AGBICjam).
 It was powered by CSS transitions and a little bit of JavaScript.
 It was fun to make and devilishly addictive.

 Since I started spending more time on itch.io managing my Playdate games, I’d been seeing a lot more of that old game in my list of projects.